haveric/SnowballStacker/README.md

 * Working on Towny support
 * Added /ss alias for /snowballstacker
 * Changed permission node snowballstacker.adjust to snowballstacker.admin
-* Added /snowballstacker perms command.
+* Added "/snowballstacker perms" command.
 Op's and Admin's can use these to see the plugin's permissions.

 #### Version 1.03 (3/17/2013)
 * Use plugin logger instead of Minecraft logger